9 Sights in Pozzuoli, Italy (with Map and Images)

 5. Arco Felice Vecchio

 Arco Felice is a hamlet of Pozzuoli with about 10,000 inhabitants, bordering the municipality of Bacoli.
-Its name derives from the old arch of the same name, a wide gate to the ancient city of Cuma, built in the first century by Emperor Domitian, although it is actually located in the adjacent hamlet of Licola, on the border with the hamlet of Cuma-Fusaro in the municipality of Bacoli.
+Its name derives from the old arch of the same name, a large door to the ancient city of Cuma, built in the first century by the emperor Domitian, although it is actually located in the adjacent hamlet of Licola, on the border with the hamlet of Cuma-Fusaro in the municipality of Bacoli.

-The Stadium of Antoninus Pius in Pozzuoli, brought to light in 2008, can be considered of particular importance due to the rarity of this type of building in the Western Roman Empire, with the exception of the Stadium of Domitian, now Piazza Navona.
-Remains of ancient stadiums are found between Greece and Asia Minor.
+The Stadium of Antonino Pio di Pozzuoli, brought to light in 2008, can be considered of particular importance for the rarity of this type of building in the Western Roman Empire, except for the Domitian stadium, today Piazza Navona.
+Remains of ancient stadiums are located between Greece and Asia Minor.

 Pozzuoli Cathedral or the Basilica of San Procolo martire is the main Roman Catholic church in Pozzuoli and the seat of the Diocese of Pozzuoli.
 It sits at the top of the Rione Terra and is built around an ancient Roman temple.